+The District is developing the Responsive Program to guide the District's process for identifying, evaluating and responding to opportunity-based stormwater management projects as identified in the 2017 WMP.
 The purpose of this program is to provide support for public and private projects that are well-coordinated and align with the District's goals and priorities.
 The District aims to carry out this approach in a way that provides value to its communities while making efficient use of District resources to allow the District to maintain focus on its highest priority projects and initiatives.

-In July 2021, staff presented recommendations for the Responsive Program scope, structure, schedule, and process to the Board of Managers.
-Staff have been operating the Responsive Program in a pilot phase while continuing to develop supporting materials and refine the program recommendations before vetting the program with external stakeholders in early 2022 and then seeking Board adoption.
+Staff have been operating the Responsive Program in a pilot phase while continuing to develop supporting materials and refine the program recommendations before vetting the program with external stakeholders (i.e., Technical Advisory Committee) in early 2022 and then seeking Board adoption.
+Under this pilot phase, the City of Plymouth coordinated with the District to identify opportunities in the City's CIP to integrate water quality improvements to benefit impaired Gleason Lake.